alexzanotti/milestone_project_3/README.md

 4. Scroll down the Settings page to the "Pages" section.
 5. Under "Source" click the drop-down menu labelled "None" and select "Main".
 6. Upon selection, the page will automatically refresh meaning that the website is now deployed.
-7. Scroll back down to the "Pages" section to retrieve the deployed link.

 ## Deployment on Heroku